 Chunking: applications are viewed answer by answer, rather than candidate by candidate, so that two candidates' applications are never directly compared in their entirety.

-Randomisation: answers are then randomised so that candidates are never compared in the same order more than once.
+Randomization: answers are then randomized so that candidates are never compared in the same order more than once.

 Even if you’re using CVs, you can still remove some bias from hiring by using the process above.